paulczar/deb-fog/README.md

 # deb-fog

 `deb-fog` is a simple utility to make creating and managing APT repositories on Cloud object storage platforms.
-It is based on a fork of the `deb-fog` repository found [here](https://github.com/krobertson/deb-fog)
+It is based on a fork of the `deb-s3` repository found [here](https://github.com/krobertson/deb-s3)

 Most existing existing guides on using object storage to host an APT repository have you using something like [reprepro](http://mirrorer.alioth.debian.org/) to generate